-The practice of it brings about a harmonization of body, mind, and soul.
+Practicing it through online or studio yoga classes brings about a harmonization of body, mind, and soul.
 It leads to an awareness of the original unity and connection with the entire cosmos.

 It also encompasses the techniques to achieve this unity.
 We use yoga for more quality of life, balance, and energy.

 Many people associate the word yoga with either health and fitness or graceful-looking postures and relaxation.

 That’s true, but it is much more than that.

 The ideal introduction is Hatha Yoga.
 It offers many instruments such as physical exercises, breathing exercises, deep relaxation, and meditation.

 In a broader sense, it also includes healthy eating and positive thinking.